 We will retain your personal data for as long as we are obliged, under relevant legislation and regulation, or where no such rules apply, for no longer than it is necessary for our lawful purposes even if this continues after your employment ends (e.g. if we need to administer a share award that you still hold after you have left).
-This will usually be no more than six years from the point at which the obligation to retain a record containing your personal data begins.
+This will usually be no more than seven years from the point at which the obligation to retain a record containing your personal data begins.
 The retention period of your personal data may need to be extended where we require this to bring or defend legal claims.
+If you are a member of any of the PFG share schemes, we will keep your data for 10 years from the date your membership commences for the purpose of exercising existing grants and reporting purposes.
 We may also retain data for longer periods for statistical purposes, and if so we will anonymise or pseudonymise this.

 Using data processors and transferring your personal data overseas

 We may use service providers, agents and subcontractors to provide services on our behalf.
 This may require these organisations to access and process your personal data.
 We have listed our third party partners and categories of suppliers we use in Appendices 1 and 2.

 From time to time your personal data may be transferred to organisations that are based in countries outside the UK or European Economic Area.
 In these circumstances, we will ensure they process your personal data only in accordance with the applicable data protection legislation and under strict organisational and contractual controls, specifically standard contractual clauses approved by the EU.
 For more information about these controls, please visit https://ico.org.uk and search for ‘International transfers’.

 You have the right to object to how we process your personal data.
 You also have the right to see what personal data we hold about you.
 You can ask us to correct inaccuracies, delete or restrict personal data or ask for some of your personal data to be provided to someone else.
 These rights are explained in more detail below.

 Requests to exercise your rights to your personal data can be made by: